Bible Definitions Shed Light On God’s Word!

 Baptism:

 The rite of applying water to a person usually marks their entrance into the Christian Church.
-It appears to have derived from John the Baptist in the first century C.E., although some scholars believe that the Jewish Essenes’ ritual ablution inspired the act.
+It appears to have derived from John the Baptist in the first century C.E., although some scholars believe the Jewish Essenes’ ritual ablution inspired the act.
 Churches and denominations are divided on whether baptism literally or symbolically washes away sin.

 Biblical Inerrancy: